-2018 saw a reorientation of the work-life and the Bank's offers focusing on health.
+A reorientation of the work-life and the Bank's offers focusing on health took place.
 The aim was to replace existing measures with offers that benefit many more employees than before.
 This has resulted for example in a renegotiation of the Company Agreement to 'Promote the Combination of Family and Work'.
-Instead of the nursery places that only benefit very few employees, the new company agreement to 'Promote the Combination of Family and Work' that takes effect on 1 February 2019 covers the emergency childcare offer "Fluxx" from the city and region of Hanover, a holiday childcare offer supported by the Bank for children of school age up to 12, and advice and mediation services on issues relating to private life such as children, caring for family members and looking for household help.
+Instead of the nursery places that only benefit very few employees, the new company agreement to 'Promote the Combination of Family and Work' covers the emergency childcare offer "Fluxx" from the city and region of Hanover, a holiday childcare offer supported by the Bank for children of school age up to 12, and advice and mediation services on issues relating to private life such as children, caring for family members and looking for household help.